ONLYOFFICE/office-js-api/Cell/ApiWorksheet/Properties/ActiveCell.md

 # ActiveCell

-Returns an object that represents an active cell.
+Returns an object that represents an active cell. **Read-only**

 ## Syntax

-expression.
+expression.ActiveCell;

 `expression` - A variable that represents a [ApiWorksheet](../ApiWorksheet.md) class.